Torann/laravel-geoip/README.md

 # GeoIP for Laravel 4 - Alpha

-Determine the geographical location of website visitors based on the IP addresses.
+Determine the geographical location of website visitors based on their IP addresses.

 ----------